jovsa/jtorch/docs/module.md

   * `f(x, c) = c if x is greater than 0 else 0`
 * log
   * `f(x) = log(x)`
-  * This is the natural logorithm
+  * This is the natural logarithm
 * log_back
   * `f(x, c) = c / (x + epsilon)`
   * Formulated as `c * dy/dx{log(x)}`